leomccormack/SPARTA/README.md

 ## Contributing

 Suggestions and contributions to the code are both welcomed and encouraged.
 Feel free to branch off the 'develop' branch and submit pull requests.
 Note, however, that if the changes/additions are major, then consider first discussing it via a github "issue" or by contacting the developers directly via email.
-We may also be able to help in the implementation.
+We may also be able to help in the implementation if needed.

-## Authors
+## Developers

-* **Leo McCormack** - C/C++ programmer and DSP design (contact: leo.mccormack(at)aalto.fi)
+* **Leo McCormack** - C/C++ programmer and algorithm design (contact: leo.mccormack(at)aalto.fi)
-* **Symeon Delikaris-Manias** - DSP design
+* **Symeon Delikaris-Manias** - algorithm design
-* **Archontis Politis** -  DSP design
+* **Archontis Politis** -  algorithm design
-* **Ville Pulkki** - DSP design
+* **Ville Pulkki** - algorithm design

 ## License